rlucioni/recipes/recipes/food/apple-pie.md

 - 2 batches of [pie crust](pie-crust.md)
 - 6 large apples (2 braeburn, 2 golden delicious, 2 granny smith, or a similar combination)
 - 1/2 lemon, juiced
-- 1 cup white sugar
+- 1/2 cup white sugar
 - 1/8 teaspoon nutmeg
 - 1/2 teaspoon cinnamon
 - pinch of salt
 - 3 tablespoons cornstarch
-- 1 egg, beaten
+- heavy cream
+- demerara sugar

 ### Instructions

 1. Preheat oven to 375&deg;F.
 2. Peel and core apples.
-Cut into 1/4 inch slices.
+Cut into thin slices.
 3. Mix in lemon juice, sugar, nutmeg, cinnamon, and salt.
-4. Add cornstarch
+Allow to macerate for 15 minutes.
+Stir in cornstarch.
-5. Roll out 1 batch of pie crust and line the bottom of the pie dish.
-6. Layer in apple slices and top with accumulated juices.
+4. Roll out one batch of pie crust and line the bottom of the pie dish.
+Layer in apple slices and top with accumulated juices.
-7. Top with second batch of pie crust and crimp the edges.
-8. Use a knife to cut air vents in the crust top.
+5. Top with second batch of pie crust and crimp the edges.
+Use a knife to cut air vents in the crust top (or do a lattice).
-9. Brush top with egg wash and sprinkle with white sugar.
+6. Brush top with cream and sprinkle with sugar.
-10. Place on foil-lined sheet pan and bake for about 60 minutes.
+7. Bake on foil-lined pan for 60-75 minutes.

-Chill to room temperature before slicing.
+Chill before slicing.
 Serve with vanilla ice cream.